Sponsor: Ohio voting law overhaul won't be ready for 2022 - WHIZ News

 “The Ohio Republican Party, through Mr. Paduchik, has expressed some concerns about the online absent-ballot application process proposed in my election bill,” Seitz said, “and, specifically, around the level of security that will accompany those online applications.”

-Paduchik took the helm of the party in February after serving as senior adviser to President Donald Trump’s 2020 re-election campaign.
+Paduchik took the helm of the party in February after serving as senior adviser to former President Donald Trump’s 2020 reelection campaign.
 He declined to comment on the voting bill through a spokesperson.

 Seitz said Secretary of State Frank LaRose “has attempted to answer his concerns, but I’m not sure that those have been alleviated.”
 As a result, the urgency attached to passing the bill in 2021 no longer exists, the representative said, so it isn’t on tap to be considered again now until after the May primary.

-LaRose, a Republican who has at times parted with the GOP, has embraced key elements of Seitz’s bill that mirror proposals he has been pushing himself, in some cases for years.
+LaRose, a Republican who has parted with those in his party who falsely assert the 2020 election was stolen, has embraced key elements of Seitz’s bill that mirror proposals he has been pushing himself, in some cases for years.

 Those include the online absentee ballot request system, which LaRose first introduced as a state senator in 2013.
 Then-Secretary of State Jon Husted, a fellow Republican who is now lieutenant governor, also backed the proposal at the time.
 Both face statewide elections this year.